 Provided that you don't travel with your vehicle, there are several ways to get around Santorini comfortably and efficiently.

 Finally, it is worth noting that Santorini is not very cycling-friendly.
-There are no special bike lanes, so you will have to share the roads with the traffic.
+There are no special bike lanes, so you must share the roads with the traffic.
 In addition, Santorini is very mountainous.

 Reasons to Visit Santorini

-Nowadays, the Caldera in Santorini, Greece offers the most magical sunset view one can experience.
-So much so that people from the other end of the world travel on a regular basis just to enjoy the warm-colored spectacle that leaves everyone in awe.
+Nowadays, the Caldera in Santorini, Greece, offers the most magical sunset view one can experience, so much so that people from the other end of the world travel regularly just to enjoy the warm-colored spectacle that leaves everyone in awe.

 The Best Beaches in Santorini